 10. Go to story time at Blue Manatee Literacy Project

 For the past 30 years, Cincinnati parents have taken their kids to Blue Manatee for story times, activities and good, old-fashioned snuggles in the store’s comfy corners and crannies.
-Over the years, Blue Manatee has weathered new owners, a name change, the rise of Internet shopping and a significant relocation; in 2019, the store changed owners and became the Blue Manatee Literacy Project, a place with renewed purpose.
+In 2019, the store changed owners and became the Blue Manatee Literacy Project, and has pivoted this year by offering a variety of virtual story times.
 Blue Manatee Literacy Project, 3094 Madison Road, Oakley, bluemanatee.org.

 11. Ride the Streetcar